Buy Bike Insurance in 60 Seconds⚡

 What is a Duplicate RC?

-When & Why Would You Require Duplicate RC?
+When & Why Would You Require a Duplicate RC?

-Here are a few reasons why would you need duplicate RC downloaded:
+Here are a few reasons why you will need to download duplicate RC or apply for one in the following cases:

 Without both, your claim could be denied.
 Filing an FIR with the police is the first step in both getting a duplicate RC and filing a bike insurance claim in India.
 However, ensure you have a comprehensive bike insurance policy as it covers loss due to theft to your insured motorcycle.

-• Damaged or Mutilated RC: A damaged RC is practically useless.
+• Damaged or Mutilated RC: A torn or faded RC card is practically invalid.
 You need a legible RC for any official purpose.
 While this situation might not directly involve your insurance, having a valid RC is essential for any RTO-related work, including some insurance-related processes.

-• Destroyed RC: Similar to a damaged RC, a destroyed one needs replacing.
+• Destroyed RC: Similar to a damaged RC, a destroyed one needs to be replaced.
 Again, while not directly tied to a claim, a valid RC is a basic requirement for legally owning and operating a vehicle, which is the foundation of your insurance coverage.

-• Change in Personal Details: If you change your address, you will need a duplicate RC reflecting the updated information.
+• Change in Personal Details: If you change your address, you will need to obtain a new RC book online or a duplicate RC that reflects the updated information.
 While this might not directly impact your existing two-wheeler insurance policy, it's crucial for any future interactions with your insurer.
 For example, if you need to make a claim, the address on your RC should match the address on your policy.
-Hence, you must raise bike insurance endorsement request for changing personal details with your insurance provider.
+Hence, you must submit a bike insurance endorsement request to update your personal details with your insurance provider.

 What is the Process for Duplicate RC Download?

-• Step 1: Visit the Parivahan Sewa website portal.
+• Step 1: Visit the Parivahan Sewa portal.

 Documents Required for Duplicate Bike RC Download